OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

   VPN tunnel security.
 Previously we claimed to have removed this in OpenVPN 2.5, but this wasn't actually the case.

---ns-cert-type
-  Removed in OpenVPN 2.5.
-The ``nsCertType`` field is no longer supported in recent SSL/TLS libraries.
-If your certificates does not include *key usage* and *extended key usage* fields, they must be upgraded and the ``--remote-cert-tls`` option should be used instead.

 --prng
   Removed in OpenVPN 2.6.
 We now always use the PRNG of the SSL library.